How to Build Simple React App (Part 1)

 Before you continue reading this article, I highly recommend reading JavaScript bases.

-Our application will be simple ToDo application (real creative, I know).
-It will have list of all todos on the home page, form for adding a new todo, actions for marking todo as finished (or unfinished), deleting todo, and some filters for the global list of todos.
-That is the main plan, if something else comes across in building process, this plan can be extended to support some more features.
+Our application will be a simple ToDo application (real creative, I know).
+It will have a list of all todos on the home page, a form for adding a new todo, actions for marking todo as finished (or unfinished), deleting todo, and some filters for the global list of todos.
+That is the main plan, if something else comes across in the building process, this plan can be extended to support some more features.

 Setting up application boiler-plate